MitchellGerdisch/cic-recipes/README.md

 Playground for working on recipes before introducing them into ALU-CIC/recipes

-I added this in eclipse
+I added this in eclipse a second time